Human resources and equality

 Participation in education

-Orientation for new employees
+Training of new employees

 In the first weeks and months on the job, new employees are required to complete obligatory orientation.
 This includes general information about the Bank’s operation, rules and code of ethics.
 Managers are responsible for ensuring that new employees receive a warm welcome and appropriate training.
+In the latter part of the year, all new hires in 2022 were invited to meet with the CEO and managing directors for conversation and networking.
+This has been a venue for welcoming new personnel and promoting networking across the Bank.
+Attendance has been excellent and the initiative well received.

 Preparation for retirement